-When the cold bug hits a home, it’s a bugger of a thing to fight and get on top off.
-There are numerous remedies and medications available at the local pharmacy.
-You can also find natural relief by making herb garden remedies right from the abundance in your backyard or on the windowsill.
+Once a cold or flu hits your home, it’s a bugger of a thing to fight and get on top off.
+Of course, are numerous remedies and medications available at the local pharmacy.
+However, you can also find natural relief by making herb garden remedies right from the abundance in your backyard or on the windowsill.

 Culinary Herbs to Use for Cold Remedies